 Mapping Urban Energy Landscapes (MUEL) in the Global South

 The promotion of low carbon, inclusive energy systems in developing urban contexts requires complex political and spatial interventions that reflect the particular conditions of each city.
-Mapping Urban Energy Landscapes (MUEL) in the Global South examines four case study areas – Bangalore (India), Lima (Peru), Maputo (Mozambique) and Nanchang (China) – to identify current challenges and possible ways forward to improve the sustainability of energy systems and facilitate energy access.
+Mapping Urban Energy Landscapes (MUEL) in the Global South examines four case study areas – Bangalore (India), Conception (Peru), Maputo (Mozambique) and Hong Kong (China) – to identify current challenges and possible ways forward to improve the sustainability of energy systems and facilitate energy access.

 The project aims to develop a more nuanced and multidimensional assessment of local energy needs by extending the focus beyond technical considerations such as efficiency to look at the social and governance issues of energy supply.
 The findings will not only support citizens and policy makers in the four case study cities in developing strategies to enhance their future energy systems, but also will provide international organisations, planning specialists and cities elsewhere with an innovative and practical evidence base on solutions to urban energy challenges in the Global South.

 A bottom-up understanding of the coproduction of energy systems and social practices in cities.